stackotter/swift-cross-ui/README.md

 ### Other examples

-A few examples are included with SwiftCrossUI to demonstrate some of its basic features;
+A few examples are included with SwiftCrossUI to demonstrate some of its basic features.

 - `CounterExample`, a simple app with buttons to increase and decrease a count.
 - `RandomNumberGeneratorExample`, a simple app to generate random numbers between a minimum and maximum.